 Do I Qualify for an Emotional Support Dog Letter?

-If you have a mental disability — such as depression, anxiety, or other psychological disorder — you may qualify for an emotional support animal.
+If you have a mental health disability — such as severe depression, anxiety, PTSD, bipolar disorder, ADHD, or other psychological disorder — you may qualify for an emotional support animal.
 It is well documented that support animals provide a therapeutic benefit to their owners through comfort and companionship.

-What disorders quality for an Emotional Support Animal (ESA)?
+What disorders qualify for an Emotional Support Animal (ESA)?

-Disabilities must be specified in the Diagnostic and Statistical Manual (DSM).
-To name a few, the following are examples of disorders that could qualify a person for an emotional support animal.
+The following are just a few examples of disorders that could qualify a person for an emotional support animal.

-- Learning disabilities: a condition that makes it difficult to attain knowledge or skills that are expected of those at the same age, particularly those who are not associated with a physical handicap.
+- Learning disabilities – a condition that makes it difficult to attain knowledge or skills expected, particularly those not associated with a physical handicap.

-- Anxiety Disorders: a condition where it can cause such distress that it interferes with a person’s ability to lead a normal life due to crippling worry and fear
+- Anxiety Disorders – a condition that can cause such distress that it interferes with a person’s ability to lead a normal life due to crippling worry and fear.

 Does your diagnosis qualify for an Emotional Support Dog or Emotional Support Animal (ESA)?